Murder of Amber-Rose Rush: Legal proceedings

-Pre-trial
+Arraignment and pre-trial proceedings

 On 5 February 2018, Venod Skantha appeared in the Dunedin District Court and was charged with the murder of Amber-Rose.
 The accused was given interim name suppression but was identified as a registered junior doctor who was popular with teenagers.
 On 21 May, Skantha was identified as the suspect after the Court of Appeal declined his application for name suppression.
 In addition, the defendant was also charged with four counts of threatening to kill.
 On 23 May, Skantha was also charged with indecent sexual assault.

 In August 2018, Skantha dismissed his Auckland-based defence lawyer Mark Ryan in favour of the Christchurch-based Jonathan Eaton.
 That same month, Skantha's application for electronically monitored bail was denied by the Dunedin High Court.
 In September 2018, that decision was upheld by the Court of Appeal.
 On 15 August, Skantha appealed to the Court of Appeal for bail.
 The defendant had been remanded into custody at the Otago Corrections Facility in Milton in the Otago Region.
 In early September 2018, the Court of Appeal dismissed Skantha's appeal against the refusal of bail.

 On 22 November 2018, Skantha appeared via video link in the Dunedin High Court to discuss pre-trial issues.
 On 17 January 2019, the Dunedin High Court dismissed Skantha's bid to have his trial moved out of Dunedin.
 Following a hearing held in March 2019, Skantha was denied bail a fourth time on 2 April 2019.
 Skantha's application for bail had been denied by the Dunedin High Court and the Court of Appeal three times.